matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 to move their receipts backwards in a room.
 The relationship between `m.read` and `m.read.private` is not changed.

-The body of request to the [`/receipt` endpoint](https://spec.matrix.org/v1.2/client-server-api/#post_matrixclientv3roomsroomidreceiptreceipttypeeventid) gains the following optional fields:
+The request body to the [`/receipt` endpoint](https://spec.matrix.org/v1.2/client-server-api/#post_matrixclientv3roomsroomidreceiptreceipttypeeventid) gains the following optional fields:

 * `thread_id` (`string`): The thread that the receipt belongs to (i.e. the